coleifer/peewee/docs/peewee/models.rst

        print(tweet.user_id, tweet.message)

-To prevent accidentally resolving a foreign-key and triggering an additional query, :py:class:`ForeignKeyField` supports an initialization paramater ``lazy_load`` which, when disabled, behaves like the ``"_id"`` attribute.
+To prevent accidentally resolving a foreign-key and triggering an additional query, :class:`ForeignKeyField` supports an initialization paramater ``lazy_load`` which, when disabled, behaves like the ``"_id"`` attribute.
 For
 example: